phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 [`enumerate`]: https://doc.rust-lang.org/core/iter/trait.Iterator.html#method.enumerate

 As you can imagine, we could create many more test functions, for example a function that tests that no panic occurs when printing very long lines and that they're wrapped correctly.
-Or a function for testing that newlines, non-printable characters, and non-unicode charactes are handled correctly.
+Or a function for testing that newlines, non-printable characters, and non-unicode characters are handled correctly.

 For the rest of this post, however, we will explain how to create _integration tests_ to test the interaction of different components together.